 The Tail’s Tale

-As explained in an issue of Current Biology, a dog’s tail does a lot of his or her communicating.
+As explained in an issue of Current Biology, a dog’s tail does a lot of his or her communication.
 The muscles on the right side of the tail display positive emotions while the left shows negative.
 If your GSD wags his tail more to the right of his or her body, that dog is happy.
-More to the left and the dog is nervous, anxious or aggressive.
+More to the left and the dog is nervous, anxious, or aggressive.

 Tail wagging fast and wide – This means the dog is excited, happy, and energetic.
 For instance, this type of tail wagging usually occurs when a GSD sees his or her owner after an absence.